This post was most recently updated on March 12th, 2023.2 min read.

-This time, I needed to be able to migrate 10 or so lists with some very specific fields and plenty of content from a site to another one.
+This time, I needed to be able to migrate 10 or so lists with some very specific fields and plenty of content from one site to another one.
 What’s the best way to do that now?

 While PnP templates have supported exporting contents for a while now, you can still run into some issues with them – namely, fields of type “person” (or rather, “user”) are not supported, and I didn’t feel like scripting a migrator either to move the content after applying the schema, so what do?

 There are a couple of ways to achieve this, but the old and tested method of using SharePoint list templates wasn’t, at first, available on modern SharePoint communication sites.
 But that’s actually just a ruse by Microsoft to encourage you to use their new (and admittedly, very sleek and convenient) Microsoft Lists.
 You can actually still use the good-old templates too!

 Even though it’s a bit hidden, the templates work pretty much just as they’ve always done – you just need to figure out a way to enable them, first :)

-I’ll explain how to enable saving a SharePoint list as a SharePoint list template on modern SharePoint online site, communication or otherwise, below!
+I’ll explain how to enable saving a SharePoint list as a SharePoint list template on a modern SharePoint online site, communication or otherwise, below!